yanivyacoby/harvard-cs290/how-to-do-a-literature-search.md

 In this guide, we provide you with a strategy to get you started.

-## Overview: the ins-and-outs of a literature search
+## Overview: the ins-and-outs (or inputs and outputs) of a literature search

 Broadly, one can break the literature search into four main components.
 We will provide an overview for them here, and a more detailed strategy in the following section:
 1. **Refining** your search criteria to better utilize search engines (e.g. Google Scholar):